sterner-stuff/private-wordpress-plugin-composer-provider/README.md

 ## FAQ
 ### [Plugin X] authenticates a different way
 See the `wget` documentation for a variety of options that should allow you to authenticate in whatever way required.
-Tinker with the "Fetch" step in `.github/workflows/update.yml` appropriately.
+Tinker with the "Fetch" step in `.github/workflows/update.yml` appropriately, and feel free to submit a PR with a new example workflow if you want to give back.
 ### Can I use this for a theme?
-Totally, but you'll want to update `composer.json` to be use the package type `wordpress-theme`.
+Yes, but you'll want to update `composer.json` to be use the package type `wordpress-theme`.
 The existing metadata parser should support WordPress themes.
 ### The zip contents from my plugin download are unexpected (deeply nested, zip within a zip, etc)
 This will require your own tinkering with the GitHub action to move directories and files around appropriately.